-re-orient public discourse vis-à-vis Jerusalem via our wide-ranging outreach activities (study tours, public events, briefings, educational programs)
+Re-orient public discourse vis-à-vis Jerusalem via our wide-ranging outreach activities (study tours, public events, briefings, educational programs).

 The grant for Ir Amim that we are submitting for approval will be for general support for the organization's activities, which include both capacity-building work (promoting a political settlement with a focus on Jerusalem) and containment work.

 2024 Staff Recommendation: $80,000 2024 Expected Organizational Budget: $1,389,236 % of NIF Grant out of Total Organizational Budget: 6%

-Emek Shaveh – Promoting the two-state solution for the Israeli-Palestinian conflict by challenging the attempt to utilize cultural heritage sites as a means of justification for annexation of land owned and used by Palestinians.
+Emek Shaveh – Promoting the two-state solution for the Israeli-Palestinian conflict by challenging the attempt to use cultural heritage sites as a means of justification for annexation of land owned and used by Palestinians.

 Emek Shaveh works to defend cultural heritage rights and to protect ancient sites as public assets that belong to members of all communities and faiths.
-They are monitoring, exposing and reporting on developments in cultural heritage sites in the oPt (E.Jerusalem, West Bank and Gaza), Influencing Israeli authorities to change current policies concerning the management of cultural heritage sites and providing professional research capabilities and expand overall understanding of the field with supporting information and analysis.
+The organization monitors, exposes, and reports on developments in cultural heritage sites in the Occupied Palestinian Territories (East Jerusalem, the West Bank, and Gaza).
+It influences Israeli authorities to change its current policies regarding the management of cultural heritage sites, provides professional research capabilities, and expands the overall understanding of the field with supporting information and analysis.

 The organization’s project on blocking annexation will focus on:

-Monitoring and exposing the methods used by the government to only present the Jewish heritage of the land.
-In this respect, the organization will monitor plans for the development of cultural heritage sites and also new legislative activities which aim to erase the distinction between Israel and the West Bank and to give precedence to the funding of the conservation of Jewish cultural heritage sites.
-Emek Shaveh will publish the data they will accumulate in reports, tours for the public and campaigns conducted on social media.
+Monitoring and exposing the methods used by the government to present only the Jewish heritage of the land.
+To this end, Emek Shaveh will monitor plans for developing cultural heritage sites and new legislative activities that aim to erase the distinction between Israel and the West Bank, and give precedence to funding the conservation of Jewish cultural heritage sites.
+Emek Shaveh will disseminate the data it collects in reports, tours for the public, and campaigns on social media.

-Expanding and strengthen the relations with individuals and organizations working in the field of cultural heritage in Israel and abroad.
-Emek Shaveh will disseminate data concerning the utilization of problematic utilization of archaeology in Israel and encourage these individuals and organizations to pressure decision-makers in Israel to change current practices and policies.
-This will be achieved through tours’ lectures, and briefings for the professional community, as well as campaigns that will be conducted on social media.
+Expand and strengthen relationships with individuals and organizations working in cultural heritage in Israel and abroad.
+Emek Shaveh will disseminate data concerning the problematic use of archaeology in Israel and encourage these individuals and organizations to pressure decision-makers in Israel to change current practices and policies.
+This will be achieved through tours, lectures, and briefings for professionals, as well as social media campaigns.

-Advocacy - meetings, tours, and briefings with decision-makers on a municipal, national and international level to change current policies concerning the utilization of cultural heritage sites in Israel and the oP.
+Advocacy through meetings, tours, and briefings with decision-makers on a municipal, national, and international level to change current policies concerning the use of cultural heritage sites in Israel and the Occupied Palestinian Territories.

 Formulating alternative practices for the management and development of cultural heritage sites as platforms emphasizing the multicultural nature of the region.
-In this manner cultural heritage sites will be transformed into means promoting trust building and reconciliation between Israelis and Palestinians.
+In this way, cultural heritage sites will be transformed into ways of promoting trust-building and reconciliation between Israelis and Palestinians.

-The grant that we are bringing for approval for Emek Shaveh will be designated to support the project focused on blocking the process of annexation by utilizing cultural heritage sites and will assist the organization in their mission promoting the safeguarding of cultural heritage sites in the OPT and transform them into a means for creating dialogue and dual recognition between Israelis and Palestinians.
+The grant that we are submitting for approval for Emek Shaveh will be earmarked for support of its project to block the process of annexation through the use of cultural heritage sites.
+It will assist the organization in its mission to promote the safeguarding of cultural heritage sites in the Occupied Palestinian Territories and transform them into a means for creating dialogue and mutual recognition between Israelis and Palestinians.

 2024 Staff Recommendation: $50,000 2024 Expected Organizational Budget: $258,277 % of NIF Grant out of Total Organizational Budget: 19%

-Haquel - Strategic litigation on behalf of Palestinian landowners faced with extreme settler violence and constant attempts by settlers and the State to annex land in Area C.
+Haquel - Strategic litigation on behalf of Palestinian landowners faced with extreme settler violence and constant attempts by settlers and the Israeli government to annex land in Area C.